Faustshield Begin an Audit

 average time a breach goes undetected

+A single audit costs a small fraction of any one of these outcomes.
 The issues that lead to a breach are usually present long before it happens, and usually fixable in an afternoon once they are known.
+Sources: IBM, Verizon, Veracode.